kf-a/gin/README.md

 Gin requires:

-* JDK 11  *note: there is currently a known issue that prevents Gin running on JDK 9 Aand above*
+* JDK 11  *note: from java 9 and above, you must add `--add-opens java.base/java.lang.reflect=ALL-UNNAMED` to the JVM options when running Gin to allow reflective access*
 * Gradle (tested with version 4.10.2)
 * A number of dependencies, which can be downloaded manually or via Gradle (recommended)
 * For Maven projects: make sure the Java version is set to 11